 I enjoy working in Lambeth because it is vibrant and challenging and is a borough where I have a long history.
 We have a strong focus on improving health and reducing health inequality for the population.
 It is great to work with colleagues in health and partner organisations, who are committed and care about what we do.
 I am really looking forward to seeing our new premises developments; Clapham One, Akerman Road and West Norwood come to fruition

-I am an experienced NHS leader in Lambeth and have worked across the NHS in inner south east London for 23 years.
-For the past 18 months I have led the Lambeth Executive Team supporting the development of Lambeth Clinical Commissioning Group.
+I am an experienced NHS leader in Lambeth and have worked across the NHS in inner south east London for over 20 years.
+I led the Lambeth Executive Team supporting the development of Lambeth Clinical Commissioning Group before taking up my current role for Lambeth Together.

 As Lambeth PCT Interim Chief Executive, Deputy Chief Executive and Director of Finance since 2002, I worked successfully with Boards and clinical teams to establish the Primary Care Trusts excellent reputation for sustained delivery and effective partnership working.